filipe1309/my-go-library-2/README.md

 ## 💬 About

-My Go Lib is a simple library to learn Go.
+My Go Lib 2 is a simple second library to learn Go.

 ## :computer: Technologies